The minister was invited by EU foreign affairs chief Kaja Kallas and EU Commissioner for the Mediterraneran Dubravka Šuica.

 But an EU spokesperson told reporters on Friday that the U.S. backed Gaza Humanitarian Foundation (GHF), which has delivered millions of meals to the Gaza population since May, is not part of the deal.

-In the meantime, the Israeli Foreign Minister has launched a diplomatic offensive to block punitive measures, including a suspension of the EU-Israel political and trade accord, that several E.U. member states, like Spain, Ireland and Slovenia are pushing to adopt.
+In the meantime, the Israeli Foreign Minister has launched a diplomatic offensive to block punitive measures, including a suspension of the EU-Israel political and trade accord, that several E.U. member states, like Spain, Ireland and Slovenia are pushing to adopt, but which are opposed by Germany and Italy among others.